Eric Bedser

-The pair were called up for duty with the Royal Air Force in 1939, serving in France and being evacuated from Dunkirk.
+The pair were called up for duty with the RAF Police in 1939, serving in France and being evacuated from Dunkirk.
 They later served variously together throughout the war, in North Africa and Italy.
 Eric was promoted to Warrant Officer (and Alec refused a similar promotion, staying a flight sergeant so they could stay together), and both being demobilised in 1946, and returned to cricket at Surrey.

 Bedser enjoyed a successful first-class career, a member of the Surrey team that won seven successive County Championships from 1952 to 1958, despite many of the side's best players being away playing for England.
 Despite being called to a Test Trial in 1950, in which Laker took 8 wickets for 2 runs, one of which was scored by Eric, he was never called to play in a Test himself: he played for England only once, in a first-class tour match in Tasmania.
 As a result, Eric's record will always be lacking when compared with Alec's, who played in 51 Test matches, although Eric often accompanied Alec on overseas tours.

 In a first-class career that lasted twenty-three years, Bedser played in 457 matches for Surrey, scoring 14,716 runs at the useful batting average of 24.00, and taking 833 wickets at the good bowling average of 24.95.
 He passed 1,000 runs in six seasons.

 After retiring from playing cricket he went into business with his brother.
 Among other business interests, they co-operated with Ronald Straker in a successful stationery firm, Straker-Bedser, which was later taken over by Ryman in 1977.
 While Alec became a selector for England, Eric served on various committees at Surrey.
 He was president of Surrey County Cricket Club in 1990.